blorente/naylang-documentation/src/ast.md

 ##### Loop Nodes

-Loop nodes are the nodes used to execute an action repeated times.
+Loop nodes are the nodes used to execute an action repeatedly.
 In this case, only one node type is necessary, the While node.
 Every other type of loop can be composed in the Grace prelude using the While loop.

 ```c++
 class While : public Statement {